Atrazine - Background and Updates

 - The registrant has addressed exceedances by implementing label education, stewardship, and outreach programs in these watersheds, and is attempting to quantify the impact and effectiveness of the mitigation activities through a grower survey.

 Atrazine is chemically related to two other herbicides, simazine and propazine, which together are called "triazines."
 The triazines have a common mechanism of toxicity, and are often evaluated together in cumulative risk assessments.
-As part of EPA’s registration review process, the Agency is currently conducting an updated cumulative human health risk assessment for the triazines.
-EPA expects to issue this risk assessment in 2016.

 The Agency has consulted with the FIFRA Scientific Advisory Panel on 12 occasions on various topics regarding the evaluation of atrazine data and key aspects of its risk assessments since 2000, all of which are listed in the table below.
 The SAP is composed of independent scientists who advise on technically challenging scientific assessment issues.